LMCache/LMCache/examples/blend_kv/README.md

 # KV blending example
 This is a minimal example demonstrating the KV blending functionality of LMCache.

+The KV blending functionality is enabled by setting `enable_blending: True` in the configuration yaml.

 In `blend_kv.py`, the following code will first calculate the KV cache of two text chunks.
 ```python
 for chunk in chunks: